The Daiwa BG is one of the most popular reels on the market, and for good reason.

 Daiwa BG Pros

-Daiwa BG’s solid anodized aluminium body
+Daiwa BG’s solid anodized aluminum body

 The Daiwa BG overall is one solid-feeling reel.
 Straight out of the box you feel it’s rigidity.
 And the last thing you want when battling big fish is a reel that gives and moves unnecessarily.